telekom/oscake-documentation/docs/oscake-selector.md

 * `OSCake-Report_selected.oscc`: output file in *.oscc format
 * `[pid]_selected.zip`: archive containing the license files (`pid` = project identifier in oscc-file)
+* `template.yml.tmp`: if the selector was started with the commandline parameter `--generateSelectorTemplate`

 The input file is not changed during this process.